Dutch farmers' protests

-Public understanding for the farmers has remained high for the duration of the conflict, but actual support began wavering in December 2019 over a series of "radical" actions and statements made by demonstrators.
-By July 2020, 55% of people responding to a survey by current affairs program EenVandaag did not support further protests, but just over half of the respondents did remain sympathetic to the farmers.
-In the summer of 2022, support for the protests was polled between 39%–45% by I&O Research, while EenVandaag and Ipsos found understanding for the farmers among 59%–66% of their pollees.
+Public understanding for the farmers has remained high for the duration of the conflict, but actual support began to waver by the end of 2019.
+By July 2020, 55% of people responding to a survey polled by EenVandaag did not support further protests, but just over half of the respondents remained sympathetic to the farmers.

+Public understanding remained high through the summer of 2022, while public support for the protests was polled as low as 39% by I&O Research; particularly low support was found among people living in urban areas.

 Background

 The Netherlands has a significant agrarian and livestock sector, which produces and transits large quantities of agricultural exports.
 As such, the country is the second largest exporter of agricultural produce in the world after the United States when the exportation of imported agricultural goods, such as cattle and soybeans are included.
-Since the mid-2000s, climate activism and animal rights activism have become more commonplace in the Dutch House of Representatives and general political discourse of The Netherlands, especially with the emergence of the Party for the Animals as a political force.
+Large imports of cattle fodder cause an imbalance in the nitrogen cycle.
+Since the mid-2000s, climate activism and animal rights activism have become more commonplace in the Dutch House of Representatives and general political discourse of the Netherlands, especially with the emergence of the Party for the Animals as a political force.
 Policy proposals by parties such as the Dutch green party, GroenLinks, and the social liberal D66 have since emphasized the need for farmers to transition into sustainable farming.
 These policy proposals were consistently met with opposition by farmers and their representatives.
+Between 1990 and 2010, considerable progress had been made in reducing agricultural pollution, during a series of coalitions between centre-left and centre-right parties.
+In 2010 however, the centre-right Christian Democratic Appeal and People's Party for Freedom and Democracy formed a minority cabinet with the support of the far-right Party for Freedom.
+Pollution reduction projects were largely put on hold, while existing regulations were no longer strictly enforced.
+Even though this First Rutte cabinet proved to be short-lived, it led to a trend break in environmental policy.
+In reaction, environmental activists began to sue the Dutch state, demanding that the laws would be upheld.